pekgnee/pix2pix-tensorflow-for-flowers/README.md

 https://colab.research.google.com/drive/1SI57hLgHCX6mbZ2jNveNvq1Pqx07Jag7

 The training shld take couple hours to run - but so far the automatic disconnect from Colab has been preventing the training to run to completion... (to be continued)

+Post implementation, [a series of colab for pix2pix](https://colab.research.google.com/github/anujdutt9/DeepLearning/blob/master/Colaboratory_Notebooks_for_pix2pix.ipynb) was found.
+It does not seem to originate from the original pix2pix authors, and may differ slightly in the implementation.